 - Add the custom field to a custom field layout - Create custom layouts that utilize the custom fields in your Settings -> Account > Custom field layouts.

-- Apply the layouts to your products or product lines - Apply per product Settings -> Product or and the Product Line and inherit across products.
+- Apply the layouts to your products or product lines - Apply per product Settings -> Product or add to the Product Line and inherit across products.

 Configure custom fields